Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 > "You hear brushstrokes.
 You hear footsteps.
 You hear the Mona Lisa exhale."

-*If analyzed, this fragment adds “cultural resonance” entries to the Living Chronicle—shaping survivor behavior around high-art ruins and echo spaces.*
+*If analyzed, this fragment adds "cultural resonance" entries to the Living Chronicle—shaping survivor behavior around high-art ruins and echo spaces.*
 <!-- /fragment-meta -->

 <!-- fragment-meta